Death and Immortality

-Please send abstracts either in the body of an e-mail or as a .doc file (no PDFs) with a maximum of 250 words to Dr. Tasia Scrutton (firstname.lastname@example.org) by 31 March 2019.
+Please send abstracts either in the body of an e-mail or as a .doc file (no PDFs) with a maximum of 250 words to Dr. Tasia Scrutton (firstname.lastname@example.org) between 1 January and 31 March 2019.
 Unfortunately, it will not be possible to consider abstracts that exceed the word limit or that are submitted after the closing date (allowance being made to colleagues in other time zones).

 Preference will be shown for papers that address the theme of the conference.
 Time and space at the conference will be limited, so we shall have to be selective, even while running parallel sessions and asking those presenting papers to respect half-hour time slots.